merchise/xotl.ql/docs/source/ponyorm.rst

 In this regard `xotl.ql` does what the :ref:`pony.decompiling <decompiling>` module does; only different.

-This is the only true difference in the broader aim that PonyORM and xotl.ql have.
+This is the only true difference in the broader aim that Pony and xotl.ql have.
 However, they differ a lot in design and implementation.

 .. _decompiling:

-PonyORM disassembles the Python bytecode
+Pony disassembles the Python bytecode
 ----------------------------------------

 Python does not make it easy to hook the logical operators ``and``, ``or`` and